 I simply glued it to the front of the pumpkin to create a vegetable that is calling my name.

-Idea 9: Add a pumpkin topper
+Idea 9: fall door decorating by adding a pumpkin topper

 To make this pumpkin, I simply cut up the table runner and cut leaves out of it.